 Hispanic Heritage Month recognizes the achievements, customs and legacies of U.S. citizens with roots in Latin America, South America and Spain.
 The people in these regions fall into different racial categories, partake in different traditions, practice different religions and even speak different languages-Spanish, English, Catalan, Nahuatl and more.
 Given what a diverse group of people Hispanic Heritage Month honors, it's important not to generalize about them.

 Sharing the dream of equality and boundless opportunity, many Hispanics have marched for social justice and helped advance America's journey toward a more perfect Nation.
 Ultimately, Hispanics have had a profound and positive influence on our country through their strong commitment to family, faith, hard work, and service.
-This month, America acknowledges these vital contributions and celebrates our Hispanic heritage.
+America acknowledges these vital contributions and celebrates our Hispanic heritage.

 There are many types of Hispanic Heritage Month celebrations planned around the U.S.A.
 Many museums exhibit the work of Hispanic artists.
 Community groups screen films about the Latino community, and music venues host concerts with Latino performers.
 In addition, cuisine, crafts and other goods with Latin American origins are displayed during festivals that coincide with Hispanic Heritage Month.